 The University of South Carolina Police Department offers SAFE self-Defense workshops, lectures, and presentations to increase the confidence and self-efficacy of the Carolina community.
 These can be customized to a variety of audiences both internal and external to the University.
 Workshops have been given to a variety of groups including the commission for the blind, churches, and sorority houses.

 - One hour, lecture style self-defense presentations are offered to all faculty, staff and students.

 - Two-hour hands-on workshops are offered to women and men.

 - Four-hour hands-on workshops are offered to women only.
 Participation is not mandatory, and attendees can observe without contact if they feel uncomfortable.

-Women’s Self-Defense Workshops given in partnership with USC’s Student Health Services Sexual Assault and Violence Intervention & Prevention (SAVIP) will be offered on the following Fridays in 2017:
+Self-Defense Workshops given in partnership with USC’s Student Health Services Sexual Assault and Violence Intervention & Prevention (SAVIP) will be offered through 2018.

 These workshops are highly interactive and full contact.
-They are free of charge to all faculty, staff, and students and will be held from 12-4 p.m. in the Strom Thurmond Wellness and Fitness Center, room 116.
+They are free of charge to all faculty, staff, and students and will be held in the Center for Health and Wellbeing, room 217.

-Register by sending an email to email@example.com with your name, phone number, and the date of the workshop you wish to attend.
-Space in each workshop is limited to 30 participants, so register early to secure your place.
+Register by sending an email firstname.lastname@example.org with your name, phone number, and the date of the workshop you wish to attend.
+Space in each workshop is limited, so register early to secure your place.